 2. I have observed that people are naturally afraid of what they cannot understand, of what is very different from them and of what they cannot communicate with.
 After all, how could war occur if you were trying to kill someone who laughed at the same things you did, who you understood had a family and hopes like yours?
 You would probably find it wouldn’t happen.
 We see this in racial discrimination as well.

 Why people think those that look different are fundamentally and inherently dissimilar is beyond me, but unfortunately it’s very common.
 Zombies again were a way of showing this in an extreme setting.
 Who would question the hating of zombies?
 I hope you will after reading Game Hunter.

 3. I feel our world is becoming too full of spectators.
 TV, films and different types of computers have left people feeling satisfied just to watch others live hard, fast, dangerous and exciting lives, while they themselves sit on their sofas or chairs.
 Actually, if you look at their own personal lives, these people have sometimes fallen into the hell of no personal ambition, production or excitement.
 Their lives have become mostly filled with watching others do the living, while they do the watching.

 Game Hunter is an embodiment of this.
 A tragedy befalls London and thousands of lives are changed for ever.
 Yet the rest of the population do nothing, continue their lives and end up watching it all on live TV.
 A depressing homage to where I see our society heading.

-The dystopia of the City of London is just one angle of this imagination, and one I have had fun dreaming up.
+The dystopian City of London is just one angle of this imagination, and one I have had fun creating.
 My young half-zombies Tremayne and Red and the rest of the crew are great examples of no matter how bad the environment, it is still possible to rise up above it and make something of your life.